hazelcast/hazelcast/site/docs/sql/ddl.md

 [ OPTIONS ( 'option_name' = 'option_value' [, ...] ) ]
 ```

-- `OR REPLACE`: overwrite the mapping if it already exists
+- `OR REPLACE`: if the mapping already exists, overwrite it; fail
+  otherwise

 - `EXTERNAL`: an optional keyword, does not affect the semantics